arklumpus/VectSharp/Readme.md

 The VectSharp source code includes an example project (*VectSharp.Demo*) presenting how VectSharp can be used to produce graphics.

-To be able to compile VectSharp from source, you will need to install the [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) for your operating system.
+To be able to compile VectSharp from source, you will need to install the latest [.NET SDK](https://dotnet.microsoft.com/download/dotnet/current) for your operating system.

 You can use [Microsoft Visual Studio](https://visualstudio.microsoft.com/it/vs/) to compile the program.
 The following instructions will cover compiling VectSharp from the command line, instead.

-First of all, you will need to download the VectSharp source code: [VectSharp.tar.gz](https://github.com/arklumpus/VectSharp/archive/v1.5.0.tar.gz) and extract it somewhere.
+First of all, you will need to download the VectSharp source code: [VectSharp.tar.gz](https://github.com/arklumpus/VectSharp/archive/v1.7.0.tar.gz) and extract it somewhere.

 ### Windows
 Open a command-line window in the folder where you have extracted the source code, and type: